amukhi123/nvim/README.md

 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim)
 - [vim-vsnip](https://github.com/hrsh7th/vim-vsnip)
+# Commands
+Commands add certain plugins to the base configuration like debugging and auto-complete.
+This was added so that the base configuration is as lightweight and fast as possible.
+All commands can be passed in by using `--cmd="let g:flag_name=1", for example, `nvim -c "nvim --cmd "let g:ide=1" .\init.lua".
+- `g:ide`: Adds `mason`, `mason-lspconfig`, `mason-nvim-dap`, `neogit`, `nvim-cmp`, `nvim-dap`, `nvim-dap-ui` and `nvim-lspconfig`
 # Troubleshooting
 ## Executing PowerShell Scripts Opens Notepad
 - Open a PowerShell script and set the default program to open it to PowerShell